FLEXible-FL/FLEXible/README.md

 ## Documentation

+The documentation is available at the [ReadTheDocs repositoy](https://flexible.readthedocs.io/en/latest/index.html).

 To build the documentation you will need to `sphinx` and `sphinx-rtd-theme`.
 You can install them using pip:

 ```bash